cs-open-project/projectsfound/README.md

 Description: Apache Stratos is a highly-extensible Platform-as-a-Service (PaaS) framework that helps run Apache Tomcat, PHP, and MySQL applications and can be extended to support many more environments on all major cloud infrastructures.
 For developers, Stratos provides a cloud-based environment for developing, testing, and running scalable applications.
 IT providers benefit from high utilization rates, automated resource management, and platform-wide insight including monitoring and billing.

 介绍: Apache Stratos is a highly-extensible Platform-as-a-Service (PaaS) framework that helps run Apache Tomcat, PHP, and MySQL applications and can be extended to support many more environments on all major cloud infrastructures.
 For developers, Stratos provides a cloud-based environment for developing, testing, and running scalable applications.
 IT providers benefit from high utilization rates, automated resource management, and platform-wide insight including monitoring and billing.

+### Submarine[Attic][云原生的机器学习平台]

+Description: Apache Submarine (Submarine for short) is an End-to-End Machine Learning Platform to allow data scientists to create end-to-end machine learning workflows.
+On Submarine, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

+介绍: Apache Submarine (Submarine for short) is an End-to-End Machine Learning Platform to allow data scientists to create end-to-end machine learning workflows.
+On Submarine, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.

 ### Tajo[Attic]